jizhang/jizhang.github.com/source/_drafts/python-static-type-check.md

 x: Callable[[int, float], float] = f
 ```

 One of my favorite types is `Optional`, since it solves the problem of `None`.
-Mypy will raise error if you fail to guard against a nullable variable. `if x is not None` is also a way of [type narrowing][7], meaning mypy will consider `x` as `str` in the `if` block.
+Mypy will raise an error if you fail to guard against a nullable variable. `if x is not None` is also a way of [type narrowing][7], meaning mypy will consider `x` as `str` in the `if` block.
 Another useful type narrowing technique is `isinstance`.

 Python classes are also types.
 Mypy understands inheritance, and class types can be used in collections, too.